-to repay any unexpended or otherwise uncommitted contribution or instalment thereof received directly by the Council excluding all those contributions paid pursuant to the provisions of Schedule 4 of this Deed (except the CMO Start Up Contribution) to the person from whom it was received if it is not spent or otherwise committed within 10 years of its receipt except in the case of the Contributions paid under Schedule 29 paragraphs 4 and 6 where it shall be within ten years of the date in the second column of the table in Schedule 29B.
+to repay any unexpended or otherwise uncommitted contribution or instalment thereof received directly by the Council excluding all those contributions paid pursuant to the provisions of Schedule 4 of this Deed to the person from whom it was received if it is not spent or otherwise committed within 10 years of its receipt except in the case of the Contributions paid under Schedule 29 paragraphs 4 and 6 where it shall be within ten years of the date in the second column of the table in Schedule 29B.

 INDEX LINKING

-Where index linking applies, unless otherwise provided in this clause or the Schedules to this Deed the relevant sum shall be adjusted by the percentage change if any between the figure of the Relevant Index for April 2014 or the second quarter of 2014 as the case may be and the most recent figure of the Relevant Index when the relevant sum falls due to be paid (”Final Index Value”).
+Where Index Linking applies, unless otherwise provided in this clause or the Schedules to this Deed the relevant sum shall be adjusted by the percentage change if any between the figure of the Relevant Index for August 2018 or the third quarter of 2018 as the case may be and the most recent figure of the Relevant Index when the relevant sum falls due to be paid (”Final Index Value”).

-In the case of Schedules 8 and 12, index linking shall be carried out each time a reserved matters approval is granted.
-The sum to be index linked shall be the relevant proportion of the amount (on a pro rata basis using the area for which approval has been granted) and the percentage change (if any) shall be between the figure of the Relevant Index for the second quarter of 2014 to the quarterly index figure of the Relevant Index for the date when the reserved matters approval is granted.
+In the case of Schedules 8 and 12, Index Linking shall be carried out each time a reserved matters approval is granted.
+The sum to be index linked shall be the relevant proportion of the amount (on a pro rata basis using the area for which approval has been granted) and the percentage change (if any) shall be between the figure of the Relevant Index for the third quarter of 2018 to the quarterly index figure of the Relevant Index for the date when the reserved matters approval is granted.

-In the case of the sum referred to in paragraph 1.17 of schedule 20, index linking shall be carried out annually by using the percentage change if any between the figure of the Relevant Index for April 2014 and the Relevant Index figure for April of that year.

-In the case of the amounts referred to in paragraph 2 of Schedule 20 index linking shall be carried out each time a subsidy is paid and in respect of that amount only.

-In the case of the budget of £200,000.00 for the CMO’s First Operating Premises to be provided pursuant to paragraph 4 of Schedule 5, the budget of £250,000.00 for the CMO’s Second Operating Premises to be provided pursuant to paragraph 5 of schedule 5, total capital cost of the Commercial Estate: Basic Provision provided pursuant to paragraph 9 of Schedule 5, total capital cost of the Commercial Estate: Second Tranche provided pursuant to paragraph 11 of Schedule 5 (if the CMO elects "Option A" pursuant to the Endowment Election" and such Commercial Estate is to be provided) and total capital cost of the Commercial Estate: Third Tranche provided pursuant to paragraph 12 of Schedule 5 (if the CMO elects "Option A" pursuant to the Endowment Election" and such Commercial Estate is to be provided), the percentage change (if any) shall be between the figure of the Relevant Index for April 2014 to the monthly index figure of the Relevant Index for the date when the corresponding reserved matters approval is granted.
+In the case of the budget of £200,000.00 for the CMO’s First Operating Premises to be provided pursuant to paragraph 4 of Schedule 4 the percentage change (if any) shall be between the figure of the Relevant Index for August 2018 to the monthly index figure of the Relevant Index for the date when the corresponding reserved matters approval is granted.